ClassicCraft/ClassicCraft/server/README.md

 5. Place your jar into the folder that the patcher is in.
 6. Rename the file to minecraft-server.zip.
 7. If using the Windows Explorer to rename, select Yes.
-8. Run the patcher by double-clicking on patcher.bat
+8. Run the patcher by double-clicking on Patcher.bat
 9. Follow the instructions the patcher gives you.
 10. You're all set!
 Now copy and paste the jar back to its old folder!